Updated on 2025-11-18 GMT+08:00

 Critical

-Resource restoration using a backup failed.
+The resource restoration from a backup failed.

 Restore the resource using another backup or contact the administrator.